 Tom: Again, this is another improvement designed to increase the longevity of the product.
 Our company philosophy focuses on durability, as well as being lightweight, flexible, and efficiently compact.
-We are seeing challenges for the future in availability of adequately strong, thin mahogany plywood.
+We are seeing challenges for the future in the availability of adequately strong, thin mahogany plywood.
 This is a proactive design change.

 TCM: What is the material the composite panels are made from?
 Are you using this material anywhere else in Four Wheel Camper construction?

-Tom: The fiberglass reinforced resin panel is made for us by a company in the Dakotas.
+Tom: The fiberglass-reinforced resin panel is made for us by a company in the Dakotas.
 At this time, we are not using the panel in other subsystems, but we are studying where it may be used.
-High quality plywood is a marvelous base material for many applications, and composites, despite their benefits, present challenges in their application.
+High-quality plywood is a marvelous base material for many applications, and composites, despite their benefits, present challenges in their application.
 As you know, we don’t make changes just to be different, we make them to improve the overall quality of the Four Wheel product.